yaqwsx/yaqwsx_KiCAD_lib/README.md

-# yaqwsx_KiCAD_lib
+# yaqwsx's KiCAD library

-My KiCAD footprint and symbols library
+My KiCAD footprints and symbols library.
+I find these footprints too specific to be merged into the official KiCAD library.